Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-05-16-question-and-answer.md

 When a user requests a web page that requires dynamic content, the web server invokes the CGI script, which processes the request and generates the response.

+## What is the Turning Completeness?

+Turning Completeness is a concept in computer science that refers to the ability of a computational system to perform any computation that can be expressed algorithmically.
+A system is considered Turing complete if it can simulate a Turing machine, which is a theoretical model of computation that can perform any calculation that can be described by an algorithm.

 ## References

 - [An overview of the SSL/TLS handshake](https://www.ibm.com/docs/en/ibm-mq/9.3.x?topic=tls-overview-ssltls-handshake)